micycle1/PGS/README.md

 * `PGS_Hull`
   * Convex and concave hulls of polygons and point sets
 * `PGS_Meshing`
-  * Mesh generation (excluding triangulation) from shapes
+  * Mesh generation (excluding triangulation) and processing
 * `PGS_Morphology`
   * Methods that affect the geometry or topology of shapes (buffering, simplification, smoothing, etc.)
 * `PGS_Optimisation`